kiarie404/Attachment_journal/direction/notes/sanyiko_website/flaws_and_improvements_on_front_website.md

 #### "Our solutions have won several awards and cater for Digital Transformation in Rural Areas."
 link text and upper picture to js animated awards and company-projects.

-#### "SANYIKO can be customized to spcific requirements of Aggregators in other sectors."
+#### "SANYIKO can be customized to specific requirements of Aggregators in other sectors."
-SANYIKO can be easily customized to meet specific requirements of any Aggregator.
+SANYIKO caters for both standard and niche uses.
+It is highly customizable.👍🏼 SANYIKO caters for both standard and unique uses.
+It is highly customizable.👍🏼 SANYIKO caters for both standard and custom uses.
+It is highly customizable.👍🏼 SANYIKO can be easily customized to meet specific requirements of any Aggregator.
+SANYIKO meets all standard and custom features

 #### "Get your blood tests delivered at home collect a sample from the news your blood tests."
 *I don't know if customer support is available*